WHO'S THAT LADY?

 - Washington City Paper

 Louisa Hall has been enamored of music and silliness for as long as she can remember.
 Described as aggressively joyful or Ella Fitzgerald with a comic edge, she encourages audiences to take life a little less seriously.
 Louisa has brought her brand of lighthearted (and occasionally creepy) music to stages including the Kennedy Center Millenium stage, The Hamilton Live, the 9:30 Club, and even a Junk boat on Halong Bay, Vietnam.
 She is a frequent contributor to The Circus Life podcast, The Capital City Showcase, and a regular guest of the Nine Songwriter Series.
 In addition to playing ukulele, she is also a music educator specialized in teaching novice "ukers" (which is a term for ukulele players she just made up, unless "uker" is really a thing - she does not need credit).
 She is a regular teacher/performer at ukulele festivals and has taken part in the Strathmore Uke and Guitar Summit, as well as the Charm City Ukulele Festival.
-She is currently recording an album with Mark Williams of Sucker Punch Recording Co for release in 2018.
+She released her debut album, Barista Boyfriend, with producer Mark Williams of Sucker Punch Recording Co in 2018.